 Abdication of Authority

 By the success of his scheme, Satan demonstrated legal superiority over Adam.
 Consequently, he regained the legal right to rule over the earth and its fallen inhabitants.

 The New Testament corroborates.
 When tempting Christ in the desert, Satan said to Him, “I will give You all this domain and its glory; for it has been handed over to me, and I give it to whomever I wish” (Luke 4:6).
 “Handed over”; “delivered” (KJV); “given” (NIV); are translated from the Greek word paradidomi.
 It “designates the act whereby something or someone is transferred into the possession of another.”4 Satan could not have made the offer to Christ had he not possessed at least some of the legal authority necessary to rule over the earth.

 Satan regained the legal right to rule the earth when it was abdicated by Adam.
 He willingly traded his God-given authority over the earth for a future with Eve.

 Judgment of the Earth

 Relative to his misrepresentation of the renovated earth and abdication of his priestly authority, Adam experienced the judgment of God.
-The renovated earth, the appointed domain of his rule, was also subjected to judgment.
+The renovated earth, the appointed domain of his rule, was also subjected to divine judgment.
 Thus, the renovated earth, condemned like the original earth before it, was radically transformed into a fallen state.
 Separated from God, it became characterized by degeneration and darkness (Genesis 3:17-19; Romans 8:19-21; Colossians 1:13).